Real1tyy/Nexus-Properties/docs-site/docs/hotkeys.md

 **Toggle Graph Filter (Preset Selector)**: Show/hide preset dropdown for saved filters

+**Center on Source Node**: Re-center the graph on the source node (or switch zoom focus to source if in zoom mode)

 ### Zoom Mode

 **Toggle Focus Content (Zoom Preview)**: Show/hide content section in zoom preview